Stress eating

-Stress eating: why it happens and how to regain control around food
+Why it happens, and how to regain control

 If you find yourself heading for the snack cupboard after a long day or eating without hunger when you’re overwhelmed, you’re not alone.
 Stress eating, also known as emotional eating is, a common response to life’s pressures, and it can create a cycle of temporary comfort followed by guilt, frustration, or unwanted weight gain.